somefunAgba/autosgm/README.md

 ...
 ```
 ****

+### Examples
+Some examples from the [PyTorch Examples Repo.](https://github.com/pytorch/examples) have been added to demo. use cases.
+See the exs folder [to add later].

+***
 Possible options are documented in [opts/autosgml](opts/autosgml.py).
 Some of the defaults, might likely need not be changed.

-Assume a neural network model called `mdl` has been constructed with PyTorch.
+Given a neural network model called `mdl` has been constructed with PyTorch.
 The following examples illustrate how parameters of the model `mdl.parameters()`may be optimized or learnt with this AutoSGM implementation.

 ```